KomodoPlatform/NotaryNodes/season4/candidates/dudezmobi/README.md

+## Running in AR region
+## Address is **RA7VoAW811sZS6CPaM3CwS4VyNyLzmNcKy**

-dudezmobi is a primarily a loving husband the extras includeds being a software and network engineer with over a decade and a half of experience in business applications both in service and manufacturing sectors.
+**dudezmobi.vrsc** is a primarily a **loving husband** the extras includes being a **software and network engineer** with over a decade and a half of experience in business applications and infrastructure both in **service and manufacturing sectors**.

-I meet the technical and hardware requirements for running a notary node.
-(2 x i7, 1 x 3900x and 1 x 3970x and would upgrade as necessary)
+I meet the technical skills and hardware requirements for running a notary node.

-I have a total capacity of 2500 watts of solar power for 6.5 hours daily, thus lowering my operational costs tremendously.
+I have a total capacity of **2000 watts** of solar power for 6.5 hours daily, thus **lowering my operational costs** and a **sustainable model** for a support infrastructure.

-I operate a veruscoin staking pool.
-(1.5 years, 1 year private for 3 members and expanded to a public staking pool last July 2019, with a standard support process, HW firewall and redundancy).
+I operate a **veruscoin** staking pool.
+(1.5 years, 1 year private for 3 members during which I *established standards process* in administering and maintaining the infrastructure and sustainability, and expanded to a public staking pool last July 2019 with features such as **HW firewall, server redundancy and a crappy but reliable discord bot)**.

-I wont give nonsense, moonshot promises and expectations but i would ensure to the best of my ability 100% compliance with NN duties and responsibilities, including timely updates as deemed by komodo team as well as reach at least 33% or better monthly NN notarization score, also as a risk mitigation i am capable to separate my physical servers to two operating sites 100 kms from each other.
+I wont give *nonsense, moonshot promises and expectations* but I would ensure realistic key performance indicators are met.
+To the best of my ability a **100% compliance** with NN duties and responsibilities, including timely updates **<24H** as deemed by komodo team as well as reach at **least 35% or better monthly NN notarization score**, as a **risk mitigation** i have the capability and resources to separate my physical servers to two operating sites **100 kms from each other**. and lastly i would also be **allocating 15% of earnings to veruscoin**.

-Thank you for your support
+Thank you for your support.

-RA7VoAW811sZS6CPaM3CwS4VyNyLzmNcKy
+##RA7VoAW811sZS6CPaM3CwS4VyNyLzmNcKy